-A paper that is like the earlier study was done by [12] in April of 2022 and plans on creating a Central Kurdish text-to-voice (TTS) system.
+A paper that is similar to the earlier study was done by Muhamad and Veisi in April of 2022 and plans on creating a Central Kurdish text-to-voice (TTS) system.
 The present system used transfer learning techniques borrowed from an English model that had been pre-trained.
 In addition, 10 hours of voice data in Central Kurdish were also used in total, and the HiFi-GAN vocoder was used.
-Many vocoders such as Griffin-Lim, WaveGlow, and HiFi-GAN are explored by [20]. to examine their applied use in TTS systems that were designed for extensively spoken low-resource languages with a focus on the Indian region.
-WaveGlow has been identified as famous for being capable of producing a vocal output of superior quality, however, the authors explained that there are more enhanced vocoders notably; HiFi-GAN who are becoming popular due to efficiency and higher quality.
+Many vocoders such as Griffin-Lim, WaveGlow, and HiFi-GAN are explored by Kumar et al., (2023) in order to examine their applied use in TTS systems that were designed for extensively spoken low resource languages with a focus on the Indian region.
+WaveGlow has been identified as famous for being capable of producing vocal output of superior quality, however, the authors explained that there are more enhanced vocoders notably; HiFi-GAN who are becoming popular due to efficiency and higher quality.

-[13] came up with a new Terminated Text Synthesis (TTS) in Central Kurdish in 2024 based on end-to-end transformers.
-The suggested technique enhances the realism and intelligibility of the mapping of text-to-speech by learning to map directly while using data augmentation methods to solve the problem of data shortage.
-Unquestionably, such an approach was quite useful; nonetheless, the method demanded much processing capacity, and its success depended on the quality of the available corpus.
-In another previous study [14], we employed transfer learning from an English pre-trained model to train our initial model.
+Ahmad and Rashid came up with new Terminated Text Synthesis (TTS) in Central Kurdish in 2024 based on end-to-end transformer.
+The suggested technique enhances the realism and intelligibility of the mapping of text-to-speech by learning mapping directly while using data augmentation methods to solve a problem of data shortage.
+Unquestionably, such an approach was quite useful; nonetheless, the method demanded much processing capacity and its success depended on the quality of the available corpus.
+In another previous study (Muhamad et al., 2024), we employed transfer learning from an English pre-trained model to train our initial model.
 However, we utilized a larger dataset (21 h) and substituted the HiFi-GAN vocoder with the WaveGlow vocoder, which was trained on an English pre-trained model.
 This modification resulted in the generation of speech with superior quality and a more authentic sound.
-A summary of the related studies is provided, highlighting their important elements in Table I.
+The summary of the related studies is provided, highlighting their important elements in Table 1.